yichunzhao/spring-jpa-projection/README.md

 instead of defining interfaces and allowing Spring to create proxy around them, we may create our own classes to project from the root entity via the repository.

-a constraint: the class overrides hashcode and equal; constructor parameter name must the same as the counterparts declared in the root entity.
+a constraint: the class overrides hashcode and equal(the class may be handled in a collection); constructor parameter name must be the same as the counterparts declared in the root entity.